 Dr. Marroquín is a clinical psychologist and assistant professor of psychology.
 His research examines interpersonal influences on emotion, emotion regulation, and cognitive processing in healthy functioning and mood disorders, particularly within the context of intimate relationships.
 His current work focuses on the role of social relationships in emotional and mental health outcomes of major negative events, including cancer treatment and the COVID-19 pandemic, and how effective or ineffective support between relationship partners affects physical and mental health.
 He teaches courses at LMU in abnormal psychology, emotion, and statistical methods for psychology.

-Dr. Marroquín received his B.A. from New York University in 2002, his M.A. from Hunter College, City University of New York in 2008, and his Ph.D. from Yale University in 2014.
+Dr. Marroquín received his B.A. from New York University, his M.A. from Hunter College, City University of New York, and his Ph.D. from Yale University.
 He completed his predoctoral clinical internship at Northwestern Memorial Hospital in Chicago, IL, specializing in treatment of severe mental illness and community mental health, and a National Institute of Mental Health (NIMH) postdoctoral fellowship in biobehavioral issues in physical and mental health at UCLA.

 Yale University: Ph.D., Clinical Psychology 2014

 Hunter College, City University of New York: M.A., Psychology 2008

 New York University: B.A., English and American Literature 2002

 - Anxiety and Depression Association of America (ADAA)